Which is the best-priced personal trainer certification for you?

 The NCSF CPT exam has a 78% pass rate, which makes it one of the easier certification exams to pass.

-The online study materials are also pretty limited, but straightforward and easy to use.
-They have flashcards and two practice exams you can take.
+The online study materials they offer are pretty standard so there is nothing too special there, but their materials are straightforward and easy to use.
+They have flashcards, lesson notes, and two practice exams you can take.

 NCSF requires 10 CEUS every two years, which is roughly 20 contact hours, similar to other certifications like ACE or NASM.